 The District 97 Board of Education has established several standing committees that provide guidance and expertise on a variety of important issues that are critical to the success of our schools.
-These issues include, but are not limited to:

 These committees are comprised of board members, district staff and/or community members who volunteer their time, effort and energy to complete the tasks and fulfill the responsibilities assigned by the board.
 In some cases, these tasks and responsibilities are assigned by the board through the creation and approval of formal charges that guide the work of the committee.

 At their discretion, the board and administration may form ad hoc committees to work on a particular issue for a defined period of time.
 Ad hoc committees created by the board receive their charge (purpose, responsibilities, composition, etc.) from the board.
 They operate in the same manner as a standing board committee, including reporting directly to the board.

 Board members also serve on administrative committees (policy, benefits, calendar, etc.) and act as liaisons to a number of district and community groups (PTO Council, Oak Park Education Foundation, Collaboration for Early Childhood, PING!, etc.).

 Below is additional information about some of the board-created committees.

 The Facilities Advisory Committee (FAC) provides the Board of Education and administration with ongoing expertise, oversight and guidance on the district’s facilities and infrastructure, master facilities plan, strategic plan, 10-year Life Safety Survey Report and proposed capital improvement projects.
 The committee’s input is based on several factors, including equity of investment among buildings, energy efficiency, environmental sustainability and accessibility.
 The committee also takes on additional activities as authorized by the board, and its actions are governed by the board’s policies.

 Learn more about FAC >>